ICGC-TCGA-PanCancer/workflow-decider/README.md

 Also, take a look at the other settings here, in particular cores-addressable and men-host-mb-available.
 I’m using parameters for a 244G host but if you have more or less the cloud shepherds cc’d here can help guide you to the right settings.

 I also set `cleanup=false`, this way you can harvest the files from the `<working_dir>/seqware-results/upload` directories.
-Right now the upload to your GNOS repository will fail since I have you pointed to gtrepo-osdc-tcga and that doesn’t accept uploads from outside locations.
-I believe the right thing to do is to manually deposit the results into the Jamboree SFTP site until we have a better solution.
+In 1.0.5 you'll also find a new tarball archive in `<working_dir>/seqware-results/upload-archive`.
+If uploading, check the upload GNOS URL and pem key.

 You’ll want to run the preparation of the ucsc ini files using the command below, of which you can pick a few to run as a test on one or more of your docker worker hosts.